BryanVanWinnendael/Drone_project/README.md

 ### Tested versions
 The project has been tested on Windows with Python version [3.9.1](https://www.python.org/downloads/release/python-391/) and [3.10.10](https://www.python.org/downloads/release/python-31010/).

-This project will not work Linux or Mac.
+This project will not work on Linux or Mac.
 The model functionalities should work on Linux and Mac.

 ### Contributors
 - Bryan Van Winnendael